 5When Saul saw the army of the Philistines, he was afraid and his heart trembled greatly.

-6And when Saul inquired of Yahweh, Yahweh did not answer him; not by dreams, nor by Urim, nor by prophets.
+6And when Saul asked of Yahweh, Yahweh did not answer him; not by dreams, nor by Urim, nor by prophets.

-He said, “Bring Samuel up for me.”
+He said, “Bring up Samuel for me.”

-16Samuel said, “Why then do you ask of me, since Yahweh has departed from you and has become your adversary?
+16Then Samuel said, “So why do you ask of me, since Yahweh has turned away from you and has become your foe?

-21And the woman came to Saul and saw that he was terrified and said to him, “Behold, your servant has listened to your voice, and I have put my life in my hand and have listened to your words that you spoke to me.
+21And the woman came to Saul and saw that he was exceedingly terrified and said to him, “Behold, your servant has listened to your voice, and I have put my life in my hand and have listened to your words that you spoke to me.

 25She brought it before Saul and before his servants, and they ate.
 Then they rose up and went away that night.